Who constitutes the IRB at UA Little Rock?

 What should I do if I want to recruit participants off-campus?

 Faculty Member: If the researcher is a faculty member, it is their responsibility to identify and seek permission to recruit participants.
 Permission to recruit is a process (letter, email, phone conversation) whereby the researcher seeks permission from an authorized individual to recruit or approach individuals about future participation.
 State agencies, school districts, other academic institutions, shopping malls, etc., may not appreciate researchers recruiting their employees or clients without the appropriate permission.

 Student: If the researcher is a student, the supervising faculty is the one responsible to ensure that this process is observed.
 Faculty are not required to provide letters of support, however, they are encouraged to identify whom they will contact and document that they have.
 Students must obtain written permission to recruit.

 What is the required training for student researchers?

-Class Projects: Faculty are encouraged (or require) to have students participating in classes that teach (about) research to undergo CITI training in the Protection of Human Research Subjects which includes a review of the Belmont Report, outlining “Ethical Principles and Guidelines for the Protection of Human Subjects of Research” and the Responsible Conduct of Research.
+Class Projects: Faculty are encouraged (or required) to have students participating in classes that teach (about) research to undergo CITI training in the Protection of Human Research Subjects which includes a review of the Belmont Report, outlining “Ethical Principles and Guidelines for the Protection of Human Subjects of Research” and the Responsible Conduct of Research.

 Student researchers must complete at least the basic training under GROUP 1.
 Each module must be completed with a score of 100%.
 The certificate that lists which modules were completed, the score, and the pass date must be attached to the protocol for each individual who will come in contact with research participants or their data.

 Student researchers are encouraged to consider doing additional optional modules appropriate to the research being conducted.
 IRB reviewers may require additional modules as well.